 After the invasion of Aegon Targaryen, Loren I Lannister, King of the Rock, mustered his armies to fight the invaders.
 Allied with King Mern of the Reach, they assembled an enormous host, remembered as the Host of the Two Kings.
 However, they were no match for Targaryen dragons.
 King Loren escaped the so-called Field of Fire and submitted to Aegon.
 His primacy in the westerlands was confirmed by the Targaryens.
 Since this time the Westerlands have been part of the Seven Kingdoms controlled by the Iron Throne.

 During the Blackfyre Rebellion, some Westerland houses kept a foot in both camps.
 It is mentioned that some nobles supported Daemon Blackfyre, but no westerland supporters of Daeron II are mentioned.
 It is unknown if this means the Westerlands only supported Daemon Blackfyre.

-After the apparent abduction of Lyanna Stark, fiancé of Lord Robert Baratheon, by Crown Prince Rhaegar Targaryen and the execution of her father and brother by King Aerys II, a rebellion of House Stark, House Arryn, House Baratheon, and House Tully began.
+After the apparent abduction of Lyanna Stark, who was betrothed to Lord Robert Baratheon, by Crown Prince Rhaegar Targaryen and the execution of her father and brother by King Aerys II, a rebellion of House Stark, House Arryn, House Baratheon, and House Tully against House Targaryen began.

 A Game of Thrones